johnewart/dapr-proposals/actor-system.md

 * Timer dispatch should be within 50msec of scheduled time
 * Dispatch message should be delivered to `daprd` in < 10msec over gRPC
 * Applications should be capable of registering at least 20,000 different types of actors

+### Expected behavior throughout the lifecycle of this feature

+#### Alpha

+* Control-plane reminders and timers are *opt-in* through a configuration / flag
+* Automatic migration of data will not happen, users opting in to this new feature will start with a blank slate
+* The existing reminder / timer components will continue to operate as-is with the current performance profile / behavior
+* (Open for discussion) Tools to manually migrate data from existing actor store to control plane?

+#### Beta

+* Control-plane implementation will become the default implementation and uses can *opt-out* through configuration
+* Automatic, non-destructive, migration of data will be enabled (i.e moving data from the existing actor state store to the control plane)
+* The current (i.e in-sidecar) implementation will be available (but again, only for those choosing to opt-out of the new implementation)

+#### Stable

+* Control-plane implementation will be the default behavior
+* Previous, non-control-plane, implementation will not be available and will be removed

 ### What needs to be done